mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 {% highlight scala %}
 val service: EitherService = ??? // let's not worry about its exact implementation

-def homePageForUser(userId: String, secret: String): Try[Homepage] = ???
+def homePageForUser(userId: String, secret: String): \/[MyError, Homepage] = ???
 {% endhighlight %}

 Let's briefly talk about the return type of `EitherService`.
 The return type indicates that we are getting either an error of type `MyError` or the successful result in the form of a `User` or a `Homepage`.
+Accordingly will also return either a `MyError` instance or the `Homepage` if successful.
 The error side is a strong part of the Scalaz Either.
 It is clearly showing what kind of errors we should expect.
 We can simply lookup its declaration:

 {% highlight scala %}
 sealed trait MyError